Roasted jalapenos made in the convenience of your oven in just minutes. Perfect for adding to recipes and creating a depth of flavors.

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-I highly recommend making sure that you have a pair of food-safe gloves when handling the peppers.
+I highly recommend making sure that you have a pair of food-safe gloves when handling the peppers needed for roasting jalapeno peppers in the oven.
 This will prevent you from burning your fingers, especially if you suffer from eczema on your hands as I do.

 My mom told me when she was growing up the kids used to prep the peppers for the elders and everyone would take turns in the shower to get clean after.